Legends of Valour

 Legends of Valour is a role-playing video game developed by Synthetic Dimensions and released by U.S. Gold and Strategic Simulations in 1992 for the Amiga, Atari ST and MS-DOS, with the additional FM Towns and PC-98 versions in 1993-1994 in Japan only (as Legends of Valour: Gouyuu no Densetsu).
 As the game was planned to be a first part of the series, its full title is Legends of Valour: Volume I – The Dawning.

 Plot

 The protagonist arrives in Mittledorf (possibly from german Mittendorf, middle village) to visit their cousin Sven (named Gareth in the early version).
-Shortly after their arrival, the city is quarantined due to an outbreak of plague and they are barred from leaving.
-Sven is missing, and throughout the course of the game the protagonist seeks to find him.
-This is the starting point of the game's main quest, and throughout the protagonist's mission to find Sven the protagonist restores a king to power and slays a demon.
+Shortly after their arrival, the city is quarantined due to a plague outbreak and they are barred from leaving.
+Sven is missing, and throughout the course of the game, the protagonist seeks to find him.
+This is the starting point of the game's main quest, and during this mission, the protagonist restores a king to power and slays a demon.